-The push to vaccinate kids is stalling, and that poses new COVID dangers
+The push to vaccinate kids is stalling in U.S., and that poses new COVID dangers

 Vaccination also prevented critical illness by either the delta or omicron variant among those age 12 to 18, the report said.

-5. Data mount on vaccine safety
+5. Data mounting on vaccine safety

-Millions of doses of vaccines have been given to children, and the data are only growing showing the safety of vaccines, according to Sawyer.
+Millions of doses of vaccines have been given to children, and the data showing the safety of vaccines is only growing, according to Sawyer.

 No vaccines in current use have ever been shown to cause long-term harmful side effects that present themselves years after vaccination, Sawyer said.